daarnolducsd/ep5book/docs/06-week6.md

 [1] "character"
 ```

 So far, every object we have created has a single value associated with it.
 Next, we will discuss vectors.
 A *vector* represents a collection of information of the same type stored in a specific order.
 For example, instead of the graduation date of a single individual, maybe we have information on the graduation date of four individuals.
 This collection of information constitutes a vector.
 We can create a vector in R by using the function ``c()``, which stands for "concatenate".
-For example, let's create a vector fo graduation dates:
+For example, let's create a vector of graduation dates:

 ```r